yehorb/ara-flake/README.md

 Please refer to <https://nixos.org/download/> for installation instructions.

+You will also need to enable flakes.
+The `nix` command will notify you if flakes are not enabled.
+Please refer to <https://nixos.wiki/wiki/Flakes> for instructions.

 ## One Line

 You can prepare and run the Questa RTL simulation in one command: